debanjana/angular-circles/README.md

-# Generate and Select Circles with Count , Radius and Selected Value.
+# Overview

- A simple interactive UI.
+ A simple interactive UI to generate and select dots with Count , Radius and Selected Value.
  The UI just consists of a rectangle with dots inside of it.
 There are three inputs controlling the presentation of the dots:

 * Count – The number of dots to display